Standard Toolchain Setup for Linux and macOS

-Failed to open port /dev/ttyUSB0 error message when flashing the ESP32.
-This can be solved by adding the current user to the dialout group.
+Could not open port <PORT>: Permission denied: '<PORT>' when flashing the ESP32.
+This can be solved by adding the current user to the specific group, such as

 ESP-IDF supports Python 3.8 or newer.
 It is recommended to upgrade your operating system to a recent version satisfying this requirement.
 Other options include the installation of Python from sources or the use of a Python version management system such as pyenv.